tlubbers/ntbk-honors-prog-lang/how.md

-# How do programming languages get started?
+# How do I start developing printdown?

+As you may except, there are many aspects to a programming language, and countless issues to consider when making design choices.
+For the purpose of this report, I've narrowed it down to overviews of the foundational

 # Input Splitting